household-four/BearlyPassing/Notes.md

 TO-DO:
-    Need to create wireframes for the different pages and views STOPPED AT Use Cases - Fully Dressed.
-Continue reading documentation.
-    Create a repository to store data
+    Need to create wireframes for the different pages and views Create a repository to store data
     Add dummy data to repository
     Create services to handle business logic; e.g. teacherservice to assign a game to a student, game service to create or start game, etc